Renogy 200W Portable Solar Panel

 - No USB ports, needs a power station

 Want the most watts out of a single sheet?
-This is the one I hand you.
+This is the one we would hand you.

-After a week hauling every panel here, I can tell you the EcoFlow 220W pulls harder than the rest.
+On paper and in owner reports alike, the EcoFlow 220W pulls harder than anything else on this list.
 That is why it took our Highest Output award.

 The output?

-I lay it over pale gravel and the numbers climb past any single-sided panel its size.
-The front runs 220W, the rear adds 175W.
+Lay it over pale gravel and owners say the numbers climb past any single-sided panel its size.
+The front is rated 220W, the rear adds 175W.

 Here is the proof:

-Emma watched it clear 200 watts on a clear 85 degree day, and owners keep clocking the same.
+One owner clocked over 200 watts on a clear 85 degree day, and reviewers keep reporting similar figures.
 It holds a 4.6 star average across 658 ratings.

 Build is the toughest in the group too.
-The IP68 rating and ETFE coating shrug off rain and rough handling.
+The IP68 rating and ETFE coating are made for rain and rough handling.

 But here is the catch:

 At 15.4 pounds with no handle and no USB ports, moving it is a two-hand job.
-Emma found the kickstand fiddly, buried in a separate carry bag.
+The common complaint is the kickstand, which is fiddly and buried in a separate carry bag.

 It scores 88 out of 100.